ozum/script-helper/README.md

 // If called from directly from CLI if (require.main === module) {
   try {
-    execute({ project }); // Optional helper which executes scripts in 'scripts' directory, which is in same directory with this file.
+    const result = project.executeFromCLISync(); // Optional helper which executes scripts in 'scripts' directory, which is in same directory with this file.
   } catch (e) {
     console.error(e);
     process.exit(1);